miloszkowal/codex_vitae/codex-vitae.md

 Personal Principles

+* I will do everything with intentionality.
-* I will say what I mean and mean what I say
+* I will say what I mean and mean what I say.
-* I will be punctual
+* I will be punctual.
-* I will complete all tasks to the best of my ability
+* I will complete all tasks to the best of my ability.
-* I will only take on assignments that align with my personal beliefs; everything else will be discarded
+* I will only take on assignments that align with my personal beliefs; everything else will be discarded.
-* I will be the change I want to see in the world
+* I will be the change I want to see in the world.

 ---